Feluxerich/Feluxerich/README.md

 ### Hey there 👋

-Look...
+Oh hey, look...
 What is this?
 It's my nice about me page?
 But...
-Hey, my name is **Felix**.
-I'm mostly developing in python (as you may see in my most used languages ^^).
-I live in germany near Nuremberg (bavaria :beers:).
+Hey, you probably don't event know who I am.
+My name is **Felix**.
+I'm a self-tought developer mostly developing in python, java and typescript.
+Normally I'm working on my own (relatively) big projects like my Minecraft Plugin or my website but besides that I try to create some new smaller projects (as you may see in my activities).

 ### See my top projects